-Patrick Harrison enters his first season with the UMKC women's basketball program with a surplus of experience as this is his 13th season of coaching college basketball.
-Harrison spent last season at Iowa Western where he helped guide the Reivers to an outstanding 25-5 record and #15 national ranking along with an ICCAC regular season championship.
+In 2019-20, Patrick Harrison enters his second season with the Kansas City women's basketball program.
+Overall, he brings a surplus of experience as this is his 14th season of coaching college basketball.
+Harrison spent the 2017-18 season at Iowa Western where he helped guide the Reivers to an outstanding 25-5 record and #15 national ranking along with an ICCAC regular season championship.

 At North Dakota State, Harrison helped guide the Bison to their highest win total in three seasons (11) and a 7-9 Summit League mark finishing sixth in the Summit League, the highest finish for NDSU women's basketball since the 2011-2012 season, and was tabbed as one of the top Non-BCS assistant coaches in the country by Kallina Scouting.
 Additionally, three players were named All-Summit League, the most since NDSU joined the league in 2007.
 Two of the players that Harrison worked with have gone on to successful overseas careers.